Un Año

-Un Año is a song by Colombian singer Sebastián Yatra with Mexican pop rock Reik, it was released on January 19, 2019.
+Un Año is a song by Colombian singer Sebastián Yatra with Mexican pop rock group Reik, it was released on January 17, 2019.

 Background

-"Un Año" was released on January 19, 2019. the song was written by Sebastian Yatra, Andrés Torres, Mauricio Rengifo and his producer Dandee.
+"Un Año" was released on January 17, 2019. the song was written by Sebastian Yatra, Andrés Torres, Mauricio Rengifo and his producer Dandee.

 Cover versions

 On June 6, 2021, Filipino boy group BGYO performed a cover of "Un Año" on their virtual international fan meet.